Philipbear/msbuddy/README.md

 ### Quick Start

-As a quick start, you can use the following code to annotate molecular formula from a mgf file:
+As a quick start, we here load a mgf file and annotate the molecular formula for each MS/MS spectrum:
 ```python
 from msbuddy import Buddy